What causes earache? 20 possible conditions

 If an earache gets worse or does not improve in 24 to 48 hours, make an appointment with your doctor.

-If you have an ear infection, your doctor will prescribe antibiotic tablets or eardrops.
+If you have an ear infection, your doctor will prescribe oral antibiotics or eardrops.
+In some cases, he or she will prescribe both.
 It is important that you finish your prescription.
 This ensures that the infection will clear up completely.
 Do not just stop taking medication once your symptoms improve.

-If wax buildup is causing your ear pain, you may be given wax-softening eardrops.
+If the buildup of wax is causing your ear pain, you may be given wax-softening eardrops.
 This may cause the wax to fall out on its own.
-Your doctor may also flush it out of your ear.
+Your doctor may also flush out the wax using a process called ear lavage, or he or she may use a vacuum-suction device to remove the wax.

-TMJ, sinus infections, and other causes of earaches will be treated directly.
+Your doctor will treat TMJ, sinus infections, and other causes of earaches directly.
 This should improve your ear pain.

 Some earaches may be preventable.
 Preventive measures include: